grimlucis/rpg-hack/06-magic/02-arcane.md

 A creature of [dice] HD or less that died in the last 3 turns immediately returns as an undead version of itself with full HP.
 The HD requirement is ignored if the target is well known to you (a fellow PC, for example).
-This revenant can never gain HP, and loses 1 HP, and 1 point of INT and WIL to a minimum of 5, every hour until it reaches 0 HP and disintegrates.
+This revenant can never gain HP, and loses 1 HP, and 1 point of TAL and WIL to a minimum of 5, every hour until it reaches 0 HP and disintegrates.
 This HP loss can be healed by the Rot spell or other effects that heal undead creatures.
 The revenant is unaware that it ever died, even ignoring obvious signs of death (no